facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

         "requires lighting": false
     }

-By default, new objects with Phong shading enabled are added to the scene with the **habitat_sim.gfx.DEFAULT_LIGHTING_KEY** LightSetup.
+By default, new objects with Phong shading enabled are added to the scene with the :ref:`DEFAULT_LIGHTING_KEY` setup.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py